-BCIS3306 Introduction to Network Management and Convergence (3 Credits)
+BCIS-3306 Introduction to Network Management and Convergence (3 Credits)

-The course examines management strategies and implications for current and emerging technologies and their application in realworld business settings.
+The course examines management strategies and implications for current and emerging technologies and their application in real-world business settings.
 Students in this course are presented with concepts in the management of IT Convergent Networks delivering Voice & Data, Data & Video Imaging, Voice over Data Internet Protocols, IP Telephony Architecture, Topologies, and Security and their potential application to an existing or emerging business environment.

-BCIS3350 Business System Analysis & Design (3 Credits)
+BCIS-3350 Business System Analysis & Design (3 Credits)

-This course focuses on the study of enterprise and application systems analysis in organizations.
-Students will learn the skills, processes, technologies, applications, and practices used to define markets and support decision making.
-Students will use industry cases to design prototypes and methodical procedures to be used as delivery mechanisms intended for understanding a firm's internal strengths and weaknesses.
+This course focuses on the study of enterprise and application systems analysis in organizations. the skills, processes, technologies, applications, and practices used to define markets and support decision-making.
+Industry case studies are used to design prototypes and methodical procedures as delivery mechanisms intended for understanding a firm's internal strengths and weaknesses.
 Emphasis on the design phase of systems analysis projects will be included.

-BCIS4355 Advanced Information Systems Management (3 Credits)
+BCIS-4355 Advanced Information Systems Management (3 Credits)

-Students in this course develop skills related to ongoing planning, development, and management of Information Systems.
-Students explore advances in Computer Telephony Integration / Integrated Voice Response (CTI/IVR) Systems for Contact Center Applications.
-Emphasis is placed by maintaining a balance between technology tools and business operations, developing effective business strategies.
+Course designed to develop skills required for ongoing planning, development, and management of Information Systems.
+Explores advances in Computer Telephony Integration/ Integrated Voice Response (CTI/IVR) Systems for Contact Center Applications.
+Emphasis is placed by maintaining a balance between technology tools and business operations and developing effective business strategies.

-BCIS4365 Database Management (3 Credits)
+BCIS-4365 Database Management (3 Credits)

-This course concentrates on the process of database design.
-Students will understand how to plan, analyze, implement, and maintain Database Management Systems (DBMS).
-Students will use relational DBMS software to store, access, and manage data and learn how to utilize the information to facilitate decision-making.
-Students learn how to incorporate business management and network management principals to support organizational goals.
+An examination of the process of design, implementation, deployment, and management of Database Management Systems (DBMS).
+Use relational DBMS software to store, access, and manage data and how to utilize the information to facilitate decision-making.
+Explore methods to best incorporate business management and network management principles to support organizational goals.
 Problem resolution in an enterprise environment is emphasized.